hemangbehl/awslambda-psycopg2/README.md

 Just copy the psycopg2 directory into your AWS Lambda zip package.

 #### Python 3.6
-Just copy the psycopg2-3.6 directory into your AWS Lambda project and rename it to psycopg2 before creating your AWS Lambda zip package. rename 'psycopg2-3.6' to 'psycopg2' move the folder 'psycopg2' to the root folder containing the lambda function (.py file which uses psycopg2) lamda function .py file should contain 'import psycopg2'
+- Just copy the psycopg2-3.6 directory into your AWS Lambda project and rename it to psycopg2 before creating your AWS Lambda zip package.
+- Rename **'psycopg2-3.6'** to **'psycopg2'**
+- Move the folder 'psycopg2' to the root folder containing the lambda function (.py file which uses psycopg2)
+- lamda function *.py* file should contain '*import psycopg2*'

 ### Instructions on compiling this package from scratch